k0retux/fuddly/docs/source/tutorial.rst

 fuddly>/data_models/[file_formats|protocol]/``:

 ``mydf.py``
-  Should contain the implementation of the data model related to ``MyDF`` data format, **which is the topic of the current section**.
+  Contain the implementation of the data model related to ``MyDF`` data format, **which is the topic of the current section**.

 ``mydf_strategy.py``
-  Should contain everything else that you need for your purpose
-  like: targets (:ref:`targets-def`), logger (:ref:`logger-def`),
-  operators & probes (:ref:`tuto:operator`), specific
-  disruptors (:ref:`tuto:disruptors`).
+  Contain optional disruptors specific to the data model (:ref:`tuto:disruptors`)

 By default, ``fuddly`` will use the prefix ``mydf`` for referencing the data model.
 But it can be overloaded within the data model